 Catholic Christian Outreach (CCO)

 Starting a successful evangelizing mission takes a lot of work, and it can be difficult to know where to begin.
 CCO’s Connect: Parish program, through workshops and coaching, can help you establish a multiplying movement in your midst.
 The centerpiece of this plan is the CCO Faith Study Series.
 It has been designed to proclaim the Gospel, equip the faithful and commission them to become missionary disciples.
 These materials are used in a small group setting and allow for a relatable and dynamic proclamation of the Catholic Faith.
 They are easy-to-lead and have proven effective in bringing about personal conversions.
+Learn about CCO in the Archdiocese of Philadelphia

 This three-part evangelization process leads people to encounter Jesus (Discovering Christ), follow him (Following Christ), and learn to share him with others (Sharing Christ).
 It is designed to lead people through the stages of discipleship through DVD-based teaching, a meal, and building strong community bonds.